Kennethpaul17/SentimentAnalysis/README.md

 **Kenneth Paul**
 MBA – Hochschule Hof, Germany
-Project within SAP Enterprise Cloud Services

 ## 📄 License

-_This project is part of academic research and adheres to SAP NDA policies._
+_This project is part of academic research.
 EOF